 For purposes of these ordering rules, the rules for withholding an employee’s share of Medicare tax on tips also apply to withholding Additional Medicare Tax on tips.

 Withhold any remaining unpaid federal income taxes from the employee's next paycheck, up to the close of the calendar year.
 However, if you cannot collect all of the employee's social security and Medicare taxes on tips by the 10th day of the month following the month in which your employee reported the tips, you do not have to collect the taxes.
-Be sure to report the uncollected social security and Medicare taxes in the appropriate box on the employee's Form W-2 (PDF), Wage and Tax Statement.
-Also, show the uncollected amount as an adjustment on your employment tax return (e.g., Form 941 (PDF), Employer's QUARTERLY Federal Tax Return).
-You may want to inform your tipped employees that if all the federal income taxes and Additional Medicare Tax on their wages and tips are not collected by the end of the year, employees may be subject to a penalty for underpayment of estimated taxes.
+Show the uncollected amount as an adjustment on your employment tax return (e.g., Form 941 (PDF), Employer's QUARTERLY Federal Tax Return).
+Also, be sure to report the uncollected social security and Medicare taxes in the appropriate box on the employee's Form W-2 (PDF), Wage and Tax Statement, but do not show any uncollected Additional Medicare Tax on Form W-2.
+You may want to inform your tipped employees that if all the federal income taxes and Additional Medicare Tax on their wages and tips will not be collected by the end of the year, they may need to make estimated tax payments.
+If an employee does not pay enough tax throughout the year, either through withholding or by making estimated tax payments, the employees may be subject to a penalty for underpayment of estimated taxes.
+Refer your employees to Publication 505, Tax Withholding and Estimated Tax, for additional information.

 If the total tips reported by all employees at your large food or beverage establishment are less than 8 percent of your gross receipts (or a lower rate approved by the IRS), you must allocate the difference among the employees who received tips.
-The allocation may be based on each employee's share of gross receipts or share of total hours worked, or on a written agreement between you and your employees.
-You are required to report the amount allocated on Form W-2 in the box labeled "Allocated Tips" for each employee to whom tips were allocated.
+You may base the allocation on each employee's share of gross receipts or share of total hours worked, or on a written agreement between you and your employees.
+You are required to report the amount allocated on Form W-2 in the box labeled "Allocated Tips" for each employee to whom you allocated tips.
 Penalties may be imposed for both failing to file and failing to furnish a correct Form W-2 for each form on which you fail to include this required information.
-Do not withhold income, social security or Medicare taxes on allocated tips, since these amounts have not been reported to you by your employee.
+Do not withhold income, social security or Medicare taxes on allocated tips, since your employee did not report these amounts to you.

 Whether or not you are required to allocate tips, your employees must continue to report all tips to you, and you must use the amounts they report to figure payroll taxes.

 Employers may participate in the Tip Rate Determination and Education Program.
-The program primarily consists of voluntary agreements developed to improve tip income reporting by helping taxpayers to understand and meet their tip reporting responsibilities.
-These voluntary compliance agreements offer many benefits for the employer and the employee.
+The program primarily consists of voluntary tip compliance agreements developed to improve tip income reporting by helping taxpayers to understand and meet their tip reporting responsibilities.
+These voluntary tip compliance agreements offer many benefits for the employer and the employee.
 Two of the agreements are the Tip Rate Determination Agreement (TRDA) and the Tip Reporting Alternative Commitment (TRAC).
-A tip agreement, the Gaming Industry Tip Compliance Agreement (GITCA), is available for the Gaming (casino) industry.
-The IRS Attributed Tip Income Program (ATIP) expired on December 31, 2011, and enrollment in ATIP is no longer available.
-To get more information about GITCA, TRDA, or TRAC agreements, access the IRS website at www.irs.gov and search for Market Segment Understanding (MSU) agreements: search for keyword "MSU tips."
+An agreement, the Gaming Industry Tip Compliance Agreement (GITCA), is available for the Gaming (casino) industry.
+For more information about GITCA, TRDA, or TRAC agreements, search for Market Segment Understandings (MSU) by using keyword "MSU tips" on IRS.gov.

 For more information on employer responsibilities, refer to Publication 15, (Circular E), Employer's Tax Guide.
-For more information on employee responsibilities, refer to Publication 531, Reporting Tip Income, and Reporting Tip Income - The Jill and Jason Show on the IRS Video Portal.
-Also see Rev. Rul.
-2012-18, 2012-26 I.R.B.
-1032, at http://www.irs.gov/irb/2012-26_IRB/ar07.html.
-This revenue ruling provides guidance for employers and employees in a question and answer format regarding social security and Medicare taxes imposed on tips, including information on the difference between tips and service charges, the reporting of the employer share of social security and Medicare taxes under section 3121(q), and the section 45B credit.
+For more information on employee responsibilities, refer to Publication 531, Reporting Tip Income, and Reporting Tip Income - The Jill and Jason Show.
+Revenue Ruling 2012-18, 2012-26 I.R.B.
+1032 provides guidance for employers and employees in a question and answer format regarding social security and Medicare taxes imposed on tips, including information on the difference between tips and service charges, the reporting of the employer share of social security and Medicare taxes under section 3121(q), and the section 45B credit.